 Angela Pick is Honorary Treasurer and a founder Trustee of MRF.
 Together with her husband, David, also a Trustee, she helped launch the charity in 1989.
 Her business skills have been consistently of value, and living locally to our Head Office she is also a regular visitor, supporting especially the finance team.

-David Moëd is the Foundation’s Company Secretary.
+David Moëd is the Foundation’s Company Secretary and joined the charity in 1994 as a Trustee.
 His daughter Rosie contracted meningitis when she was eight months old and went on to make a full recovery.
 A Chartered Accountant with a number of businesses, he lives in London and helps us with fundraising contacts as well as being a key member of the finance sub-committee.

 Mathew Gilbert joined us as a Trustee in 2012.
-He is Chief Executive Officer of The Woodford Foundation, a charity working with disabled children in developing countries.
+He is Chief Executive of Signal, a charity working to empower deaf people and people with hearing loss both in the UK and overseas.
 Many of his projects involve people deafened by meningitis.
 Formerly with the World Bank, he has worked in the UK and around the world, and also has considerable experience of the fundraising process with both grant-giving and grant-seeking organisations.

-Professor George Griffin is our Honorary Medical Adviser.
-He first started working with us as the chair of our expert Scientific Advisory Panel.
-Currently Professor of Infection and Immunity in Clinical Sciences at St George’s, University of London, he is also a founder member of the Academy of Medical Sciences and a Government adviser.
+George is Honorary Medical Adviser.
+He initially supported MRF as the chair of the charity’s expert Scientific Advisory Panel.
+Originally trained as a doctor, he is currently Professor of Infection and Immunity in Clinical Sciences at St George’s, University of London.
+George is also a founder member of the Academy of Medical Sciences and a Government adviser.
 His principal research interests centre around the host response to infection and vaccines at the cell, molecular and whole body level.